-The CSP and the Customer may specify any arrangements in relation to the cost allocation for audits in the Cloud Services Agreement, provided that such arrangements are reasonable and reflect the realistic cost of the audit.
+The CSP and the Customer may specify any arrangements in relation to the cost allocation for audits in the Cloud Services Agreement, provided that such arrangements are reasonable and reflect the realistic cost of the audit, consequently are not excessive or prohibitive.
 In the absence of any arrangements in relation to the costs and cost allocation, the costs shall be borne by the party requesting the audit.